Important Hormones That Decrease With Age

 DHEA is also very active in the brain.
 It promotes neurotransmitter production, and so is crucial for maintaining both short term and long term memory.

-DHEA also plays an important role in keeping cortisol, the stress hormone low.
-In the young and healthy DHEA is high and cortisol is low.
-As age progresses DHEA decreases and cortisol usually increases.
+DHEA also plays an important role in keeping cortisol, the stress hormone balanced.
+In the young and healthy these hormones are balanced.
+However, as age progresses DHEA decreases while cortisol tends to increase, especially if any stressors are involved.
 High cortisol and low DHEA are serious risk factors for heart disease, diabetes, other diseases, obesity, and accelerated aging.

 Testosterone is the major sex hormone in men, and it is also important to women.
 It affects neurological function and mood, and it fuels feelings of confidence, optimism, motivation, and aggressiveness.